rohitvyawahare/certified-kubernetes-administrator-course/docs/03-Scheduling/06-Taints-and-Tolerations.md

   ![tp](../../images/tp.PNG)

 #### Taints and Tolerations do not tell the pod to go to a particular node.
-Instead, they tell the node to only accept pods with certain tolerations.
+Instead, they tell the node to only accept pods with certain tolerations.(IMP)
 - To see this taint, run the below command
   ```
   $ kubectl describe node kubemaster |grep Taint